-Unfortunately, Concord Auto Protect offers no bumper-to-bumper plans, so a lot of parts are not covered, including tires, and regular maintenance items like filters and brake pads.
+Unfortunately, Concord Auto Protect offers no bumper-to-bumper plans, so a lot of parts are not covered, including tires and regular maintenance items like filters and brake pads.
 Also, because Concord Auto Protect backs its own extended warranty plans, there is no insurance company protecting your investment if the company were to go out of business.

 Most Vehicle Makes Covered : Liberty Bell Auto Protect

-While most extended warranty companies cover about 40 makes, Liberty Bell covers up to 46, from Acura to Volkswagen.
+Liberty Bell Auto Protect has been in business since 2010.
+It covers a wide range of vehicles, up to 46, from Acura to Volkswagen.
 The company offers three plans that cover the basic range of components and breakdowns.
-To be eligible, vehicles must have fewer than 140,000 miles and be built after the year 2000.
+To be eligible, vehicles must have fewer than 150,000 miles and be built after the year 2000.

-All Liberty Bell Auto Protect plans come with most standard warranty benefits, including 24/7 roadside assistance, transferable contracts, price match guarantee, and a 30-day money-back guarantee.
+All Liberty Bell Auto Protect plans come with standard warranty benefits, including 24/7 roadside assistance, transferable contracts, a price match guarantee, and a 30-day money-back guarantee.
 What’s more, you can transfer the warranty up to two times per purchaser or household without fees.

 For a vehicle at 140,000 miles and a 48-month warranty, the company quoted us around $0.04 and $0.05 per mile.
 Down Payments come in at the industry standard of 5% with deductible amounts ranging between $0 and $100.

 To file a claim, you must call the service line to get authorization first.
 All repairs must be done by an ASE-certified technician or repair facility.